Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/Building-For-Consoles.md

-# Building your Project for Close platforms
+# Building your Project for Closed platforms

 If you have a license to develop games for Closed platforms that require you to meet the confidentiality and legal agreements of the platform provider, then see the relevant developer forums for a link to the console specific render pipeline package.